How to Fix Your Hacked WordPress Site

 Use a VPN

 A VPN, or virtual private network, is a service that provides anonymity while online.
 It ensures that all traffic remains untraceable and that all data flowing back and forth is encrypted.
-This is a marvellous way to protect yourself and your WordPress site.
+Using the best VPN is a marvellous way to protect yourself and your WordPress site.
 It won’t provide 100% security but is an excellent layer of protection that you may want to build upon.

 There are a variety of services available, with many different levels of features.
 If you are unfamiliar with a VPN, I would suggest that you start off with a VPN free trial.